szogyenyid/szogyenyid.github.io/_posts/2021-07-11-R-XGBoost-Diabetes.md

 ##        'Positive' Class : 0
 ##
 {% endhighlight %}
-The model reached an accuracy of ~96%, with a high enough sensitivity and specifity.
+The model reached an accuracy of ~98%, with a high enough sensitivity and specifity.
-1 out of 40 people without diabetes was marked "having diabetes" and
+0 out of 40 people without diabetes was marked "having diabetes" and
-3 out of 64 people with diabetes was marked "not having diabetes".
+2 out of 64 people with diabetes was marked "not having diabetes".

-It's excellent that the latter number is so low (specificity is 95%), as it's better to mark healthy people as having diabetes, because further medical examinations can confirm or reject this prediction.
-100% specifity would be ideal, so when fine-tuning the model, this is the thing to keep in mind.
+It's excellent that the latter number is so low (specificity is 97%), as it's better to mark healthy people as having diabetes, because further medical examinations can confirm or reject this prediction.
+100% specifity would be ideal, even with the decrease of sensitivity, so when fine-tuning the model, this is the thing to keep in mind.

 ### Analysing the importance of features